Plan Your Visit

 Experience our Working Museum

-Visit the shop's working factory and learn about the intricate processes involved in making handcrafted copper kettles
+Visit the shop's working factory and learn about the intricate processes involved in making handcrafted copper kettles.

 • Watch skilled craftsmen at work: See the rich tradition of coppersmiths planishing copper and blacksmiths shaping handles on the forge.